 Our contract manufacturers would also be subject to the same risks we face in developing our own manufacturing capabilities, as described above.
-Our CMOs may also be required to shut down in response to the spread of COVID-19 or they may prioritize manufacturing for COVID-19 therapies or vaccines.
-In addition, our CMOs have certain responsibilities for storage of raw materials and in the past have lost or failed to adequately store our raw materials.
+Our current and potential future CMOs may also be required to shut down in response to the spread of COVID-19 or they may prioritize manufacturing for COVID-19 therapies or vaccines.
 We also rely on third parties to store our released product candidates, and any failure to adequately store our product candidates could result in significant delay to our development timelines.
 Any additional or future damage or loss of raw materials or product candidates could materially impact our ability to manufacture and supply our product candidates.
 Each of these risks could delay our clinical trials, the approval, if any of our product candidates by the FDA or the commercialization of our product candidates or result in higher costs or deprive us of potential product revenue.

-In addition, we will rely on third parties to perform release tests on our product candidates prior to delivery to patients.
+In addition, we rely on third parties to perform release tests on our product candidates prior to delivery to patients.
 If these tests are not appropriately done and test data are not reliable, patients could be put at risk of serious harm.